lukinhas563/api-project-c/README.md

 _.URL/companies?idCollaborator=1
 ```

 This path it is a little different than the last one.
-As you can see, you must to inform who is the responsible for the company through the querry **"idCollaborator"** an then you mush inform the **ID** of the collaborator.
+As you can see, you must to inform who is the responsible for the company through the querry <code>idCollaborator</code> an then you mush inform the **ID** of the collaborator.
 In the body of the request you must provide the following data:

 ```json
 {